“A goal without a plan is just a wish.” — Antoine de Saint-Exupéry

 Don’t forget “special holidays.”
 From Bagel and Lox day (January 15) to Hug Your Cat Day (June 4) to Simplicity Day (June 12), there’s no shortage of made up occasions to center your campaigns around.
 Tie them to your company and they can be a lighthearted way to engage with your brand.
 Here’s an example from Keywee with fun data analysis around Pi Day.

 4) Add anything else.
 Conferences, other company events, and anything else you know about that wasn’t already added.

 5) Review and tie to your marketing plan.
 Lastly, review the calendar and fill in the marketing plan Opportunity estimates to verify your campaigns will generate the required number of Sales Opportunities. (more here)

 And remember: don’t “over-calendar.”
 Avoid the temptation of filling every single empty slot in your calendar.
 Leave room for unexpected opportunities and frankly, for breathing.
 It’s better to execute a few excellent campaigns than a lot of mediocre ones.

 The Bottom Line

-Calendar planning takes time, and so do reviewing and updating it.
+Calendar planning takes time, and so does reviewing and updating it.
 But it’s well worth it.
 Investing in planning a robust marketing calendar will have tremendous payoff throughout the year with better performance and a happier team.